juniorsundarCasual/TGT/vault/volume-5.chapter-341.md

 "Today's topic is quite heavy, so please stop me if things become difficult or if we're moving too quickly," the Sect Leader prefaced.

-"Binary numbers can either be 1 or 0, that has already been established.
+"Binary numbers can either be 1 or 0, which has already been established.
 You can attach meaning to this 1 or 0, by saying that 1 means 'on' and 0 means 'off'.
 You can also say that 1 is 'true' and 0 is 'false."

 "Every decision or action you do or take is preceded by a set of conditions that need to be met.
 For instance, eating food depends on the precondition of you being hungry.
 Scratching your skin is preconditioned on whether you are feeling itchy in that location.
-So, to define an analogy using the previous definitions, if for an action A, you have a precondition B, if B is true, then your brain will send a signal: 1 to execute the action A. On the other hand if it is false, you get a signal: 0 to not execute it."
+So, to define an analogy using the previous definitions, if for an action A, you have a precondition B, if B is true, then your brain will send a signal: 1 to execute the action A. On the other hand, if it is false, you get a signal: 0 to not execute it."

 As the Sect Leader said this, a line formed in front of Shuri.
 On either side, there were two bulbous dots.
-Above the left dot, a B showed up, and above the right dot an A did.
+Above the left dot, a B showed up, and above the right dot, an A did.

 B o--------o A